-Exploration and Approval
+Exploration and Consultation

 Negotiation and Consensus

-Phase 1: Letter of Intent
+Step 6: Letter of Intent

-Phase 2: Program Agreement
+Step 7: Program Agreement

-Phase 3: International Program Worksheet
+International Program Worksheet

 Per the Program Agreement, each student exchange will require an International Program Worksheet.
 The International Program Worksheet will outline the details of each exchange to ensure students are aware of duties and responsibilities.
 Interested students should contact the Office of Global for the International Program Worksheet and additional applicable documents.

-Review and Renewal
+Step 8: Review and Renewal

 To renew an agreement at the end of its term, the faculty champion must submit a new International Collaboration Worksheet.
 Any changes or new developments in the collaboration must be noted on the Worksheet.
 The process for renewal follows the same procedure as that for establishing a new agreement.